httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Offset {#upload-offset}

-The offset is the number of bytes from the representation data that have been processed, either during the creation of the upload resource ({{upload-creation}}) and by appending to it ({{upload-appending}}).
+The offset is the number of bytes from the representation data that have been processed, either during the creation of the upload resource ({{upload-creation}}) or by appending to it ({{upload-appending}}).
 The offset can be retrieved from the upload resource ({{offset-retrieving}}) and is required when appending representation data ({{upload-appending}}) to synchronize the client and resource regarding the amount of transferred representation data.

 The offset reflects application-level processing for the upload.
 Data may have been delivered and acknowledged at the transport layer without yet being reflected in the offset.